gabor-boros/minutes/www/docs/sources/timewarrior.md

     To extract tasks from tags, set the `tags-as-tasks-regex` regardless the value of `tags-as-tasks`.

-!!! info

-    Timewarrior integration unexplicitly supports filtering by tags, clients and projects if `timewarrior-arguments` is set.

 ## Field mappings

 The source makes the following special mappings.